60 Seconds with Arnold Perl, Chairman of the Memphis Shelby County Airport Authority

 Aerotropolis?

 AP: We recently received a seven-figure grant from the U.S. Department of Housing and Urban Development.
-Part of the funding from that grant will be used to develop a formal master plan for the Aerotropolis that will embrace the transportation assets [of the area] and the connectivity of the multi-modal Aerotropolis hub.
+Part of the funding from that grant will be used to develop a formal master plan for the Aerotropolis that will embrace the transportation assets and the connectivity of the multi-modal Aerotropolis hub.

 BF: Memphis is widely recognized as the leading Aerotropolis in North America.
 Was that achieved without a master plan?